 House and Senate leaders this month have begun to lay the ground work for developing a new comprehensive aviation bill that will authorize FAA funding programs beyond fiscal 2003 and likely cover a host of issues such as security and environmental streamlining.
 The last authorization bill, AIR-21, was considered landmark legislation because it dramatically boosted FAA funding levels, and essentially guaranteed that revenues channeled into the Airport and Airways Trust Fund would be used ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "HOUSE, SENATE LEADERS GEAR UP FOR FAA FUNDING DEBATES".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "HOUSE, SENATE LEADERS GEAR UP FOR FAA FUNDING DEBATES".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.